 In the United States, andouille sausage is made with pork butt, and if all this talk of the pig's intestines and digestive tract has got you spooked, rest assured that the term pork butt, in fact, refers to the upper shoulder of the animal, and sometimes goes by the name Boston butt, which is readily available.

-Andouille in the U.S., particularly the Cajun version, comes highly spiced, and it generally undergoes two rounds of smoking: First, the meat to be used as the filling is smoked, and then the finished sausages are smoked again.
+Andouille in the United States, particularly the Cajun version, comes highly spiced and it generally undergoes two rounds of smoking.
+The meat to be used as the filling is smoked, and then the finished sausages are smoked again.

 Sliced andouille sausage is one of the key ingredients in traditional Cajun dishes such as gumbo and jambalaya (as well as the Creole versions).

-If you're making something like gumbo or jambalaya and you can't get your hands on true andouille sausage, you can substitute any smoked pork sausage, but your best options will be Spanish chorizo if you can find that because it is similarly spiced.
+If you're making something like gumbo or jambalaya and you can't get your hands on true andouille sausage, you can substitute any smoked pork sausage, but your best option will be Spanish chorizo due to its similar spice.

-Failing that, any smoked or air-dried sausage will do, and in a pinch, you can certainly use kielbasa.
-But in general, the drier the sausage, the better.
+Failing that, any smoked or air-dried sausage will do and, in a pinch, you can certainly use kielbasa.
+In general, the drier the sausage, the better.
 You want your sausage to more closely resemble jerky than the fresh, juicy sausages you see in the butcher case.